Pigeonhole protocol specification

 u32 write_cap_len;

-u8 write_cap[write_cap_len]; // serialised BACAP BoxOwnerCap
+u8 write_cap[write_cap_len]; // serialized BACAP BoxOwnerCap

 }